mcasper/git-clean/README.md

 * `-l` and `-r` toggle deleting branches only locally or only remotely
 * `-R` changes the git remote that remote branches are deleted in
 * `-b` changes the base branch for finding merged branches to delete

+And other miscellaneous options:

+* `-y` overrides the delete branches check.
+Nice for automating workflows where you don't want to be prompted.

 # Contributions
 PRs and issues welcome!